Portfolio manager’s Letter October 2008

 I do not think that we have seen the bottom of this market cycle.
 It is certainly possible that T bills will out-perform Berkshire Hathaway in the next six months but for the last year Berkshire Hathaway is up 11% and the S&P 500 is down 24%.
 (Note this letter was originally written before October first.
 Since then the market is down 19% and certainly closer to a bottom.
 Values are now more attractive than they have been for years, and we are now close to fully invested for the first time since 2003, so your portfolio will look a lot different in November).

-There is short term risk in Berkshire Hathaway today as there is in any equity, but balancing that risk is the fact that no other company has the architecture that has been carefully designed to benefit from this type financial crisis.
+There is short term risk in Berkshire Hathaway today as there is in any equity, but balancing that risk is the fact that no other company has the architecture that has been carefully designed to benefit from this type of generational events financial crisis.
 Buffett has been able to use not only Berkshire Hathaway’s cash but also its reputation to great advantage.
-It is impossible it estimate the impact on intrinsic value of Buffett’s recent purchases, because it will take a couple of years before they will begin to show up in earnings, or the two column valuation approach.
+It is impossible it estimate the impact on the intrinsic value of Buffett’s recent purchases because it will take a couple of years before they will begin to show up in earnings, or the two-column valuation approach.

 But if you assume that he has committed $36 billion to long and medium term investment, and if you assume they will earn 12% on this new investments (some will earn more some will earn less), further let’s say the cash was earning 1% in t bills.
 The 11% difference would add about $4 billion to Berkshire Hathaway’s earnings.
 If you capitalize $4 billion at 12 times it could eventually add $40 to $50 billion to Berkshire Hathaway’s intrinsic value.
 While Berkshire Hathaway’s cash pile is certainly smaller than is was at the first of the year, the balance sheet at the end of the second quarter showed $70 billion in bonds.

-Since much of these fixed income investments are short term, and since Charlie has said more than once that they would just not own any debt, I think that we can assume Buffett has enough cash left to have a lot more fun.
+Since much of these fixed-income investments are short term, and since Charlie has said more than once that they would not own any debt, I think that we can assume Buffett has enough cash left to make this a generational events, and have a lot more fun.

 Certainly the fact that GE was willing to pay up for Berkshire Hathaway’s cash is scary when you consider what it is telling us about the equity market, but on the other hand you have to also consider the magnitude Buffett’s recent commitments and what this tells us about the values available in the current market.
 No, we cannot as individuals get the same value Buffett can, and while the bottom is probably not in yet, I think it is time to get serious about deciding about when and where to start committing cash.
 (Little did I know!)

-I believe that the rapid growth world economy in the last twenty years is at least partially the result of the lessons learned from the pain of the seventies.
-During the seventies the primary driver of inflation was labor costs.
-Outsourcing, and the movement of manufacturing offshore was the response of American business to out of control labor costs.
-In this sense it can be said that the bear market of the 1970’s has changed the face of the world in the twenty-first century.
-While the end result may not have been wholly satisfactory for the American labor market, its impact of the world economy has been beyond anything that could have been imagined in the 1970’s.
+I believe that the rapid growth world economy in the last twenty-year generational events is at least partially the result of the lessons learned from the pain of the seventies.
+During the seventies, the primary driver of inflation was labor costs.
+Outsourcing and the movement of manufacturing offshore was the response of American business to out of control labor costs.
+In this sense, it can be said that the bear market of the 1970s has changed the face of the world in the twenty-first century.
+While the result may not have been wholly satisfactory for the American labor market, its impact on the world economy has been beyond anything that could have been imagined in the 1970s.

-As a devout contrarian I have to feel that this panic will eventually bring us at least temporary bottom.
-This coupled with the fact the Buffett has reverted to his over-sexed teenage stage, it is at least time to think about getting bullish.
-Any sharp correction of financial markets from current levels will likely provide investors with a generational event in the form of a buying opportunity similar to that which was experienced in late 1974.
+As a devout contrarian, I have to feel that this panic will eventually bring us at least a temporary bottom.
+This, coupled with the fact the Buffett has reverted to his over-sexed teenage stage, it is at least time to think about getting bullish.
+Any sharp correction of financial markets from current levels will likely provide investors with a generational events in the form of a buying opportunity similar to that which was experienced in late 1974.

-The creative destruction provided by our current economic crisis is likely to provide economic progress for the present generation that is just as unimaginable today as globalization was to the generation of the seventies.
+The creative destruction provided by our current economic crisis is likely to provide economic progress of a generational events that is just as unimaginable today as globalization was to the generation of the seventies.
 It is even possible that because wage scales around the world have risen so much in the last thirty years, that the next thirty may provide some relief to American workers.